Avoid Sleeping During Class

 Please refer to the steps in this VisiHow article to avoid getting distracted in class.

-I am a college student, I am sleeping in classrooms while teaching?
+I am a college student, and I am sleeping in the classrooms while the instructor is teaching?

 I am sleeping while lecturers and teaching classes.
 I have tried: I sleep at 11:30 pm.
 I think it was caused by: Less sleeping hours

 If you are going to bed at 11:30 p.m. you should be sleeping until at least 7:30 a.m. or you are not getting enough sleep.

 Who is John Cena?
 What does he do for a living?